steemit/devportal/_tutorials-recipes/understanding-configuration-values.md

 Each account may cast up to 30 witness votes.

+### `STEEM_MAX_WITNESSES`<a style="float: right" href="#sections"><i class="fas fa-chevron-up fa-sm" /></a>

+This value is set to 21, which means there are 21 witnesses cycling to produce blocks.

+Every round of block production begins with the shuffling of 21 witnesses: the top 20 witnesses (by vote), plus one randomly-selected standby witness.
+Each is given a turn to produce a single block at a fixed rate of one block every 3 seconds.
+If a witness does not produce a block in their time slot, then that time slot is skipped, and the next witness produces the next block.

+### `STEEM_MAX_PERMLINK_LENGTH`<a style="float: right" href="#sections"><i class="fas fa-chevron-up fa-sm" /></a>

+A permlink is a unique string identifier for a post/comment, linked to the author of the post/comment.
+It must not exceed 256 characters.

+### `STEEM_MAX_WITNESS_URL_LENGTH`<a style="float: right" href="#sections"><i class="fas fa-chevron-up fa-sm" /></a>

+Witnesses may provide a URL in their witness proposal.
+It must not exceed 2,048 characters.

 ### `STEEM_MIN_REPLY_INTERVAL`<a style="float: right" href="#sections"><i class="fas fa-chevron-up fa-sm" /></a>

 Prior to HF20, comments (replies) could only be broadcasted once every 20 seconds, per account.